 A system of merits/demerits will be used to determine discipline and reward.
 Five demerits will result in dismissal from the Beta Club.
+Out-of-school suspension will result in immediate dismissal from the club.
 Once inducted, merits will be given based upon attendance of meetings and involvement in service projects.
 The number of merits awarded will be based on the predetermined number of merits based on the individual projects and meetings.
 These merits will be used to determine those who may run for office and participate in club-sponsored activities.